whuwuteng/Stereo_Show/README.md

 | *left image* | *right image* | *Red/Cyan mode* |

 ## MAINTENANCE
-If you think you have any problem, contact Teng Wu <teng.wu@ign.fr>
+If you think you have any problem, contact Teng Wu <whuwuteng@gmail.com>